 The disadvantage of talking or having an extreme interest in a subject may be off-putting to people who do not have Asperger’s.
 However, that same trait can be a strength in niches where you need specialist knowledge.

-I would strongly encourage those who have Asperger’s to consider online classes to see if being a virtual assistant or a freelance writer is the right path for them.
-Gina has been super helpful to me in answering my questions, and her courses are way cheaper than spending thousands of dollars on a college degree, which many of these freelance jobs do not require.
+I would strongly encourage those who have Asperger’s to consider online classes to see if being a Virtual Assistant or a freelance writer is the right path for them.
+Gina has been super helpful to me in answering my questions, and her program is way cheaper than spending thousands of dollars on a college degree, which many of these freelance jobs do not require.

 If you decide that freelancing online is for you, here are a few other things to keep in mind.

 Do not start off with too many clients.

 People with Asperger’s tend to get overwhelmed to the point of shutting down.
 Instead, aim for one client as a way to earn a little extra spending money.
 After a while, add another customer.

 The key is for the person with Asperger’s to feel like they are contributing to society, even if it is just a few hours a week from the comfort of their own home.
 You get to decide how many hours you can work with a particular client.